-Q 1: What can I do if Clients come through the service frequently?
+Q 1: What can I do if patients come through the service frequently?

-A: If pharmacy staff feel that the client is not motivated enough to quit, you can make a clinical judgement; is the client ready for another attempt to quit or is it better to have a short break?
-Discuss options with the client or refer to the community smoking team.
-(Healthpoint details below)
+A: If pharmacy staff feel that the patient is not motivated enough to quit, you can make a clinical judgement; is the patient ready for another attempt or is it beneficial to have a short break?
+Discuss options with the patient or refer to the specialist smoking team (Healthpoint - 08085 20 20 30).

-If client is struggling with cravings or stress this can be discussed and they can be offered access to more intensive support (Healthpoint).
+If patient is struggling with cravings or stress this can be discussed and they can be offered access to more intensive support (Healthpoint - 08085 20 20 30).

-Also clients should be referred onto alternative smoking cessation services if they have had two or more previously unsuccessful quit attempts (Healthpoint).
+Also patients should be referred onto alternative smoking cessation services if they have had two or more previously unsuccessful quit attempts (Healthpoint - 08085 20 20 30).

-Q 2: If a client is still smoking at the 4-week stage can we continue to support and are we able to make a claim?
+Q 2: If a patient is still smoking at the 4-week stage can we continue to support and are we able to make a claim?

-A: Yes you could continue to support the client as you may have built up a good working relationship so have a discussion regarding all options.
-They might just need to take a break but reassure them that your door is always open.
+A: You should update PCR with the relevant information and that particular case should be closed.
+However, you can continue to support the patient as you may have built up a good working relationship so have a discussion regarding all options.
+They might just need to take a break or be referred onto more specialist support from Healthpoint (always refer after 2 failed attempts in pharmacy).

-Discuss the Community Smoking Cessation Service (Healthpoint) if you feel they need more time as they are able to offer more in-depth behavioural support.
+Discuss the Specialist Smoking Cessation Service (Healthpoint) with the patient if you feel they need more in depth support.
+This service can offer more in-depth behavioural support.
 Getting to the root of other issues in their lives can support their quit attempt.